1shefalika9/hello-world/README.md

 # hello-world
-a simple exercise to get me started on GItHub
+a simple exercise to get me started on GitHub